What patients and families need to know

 Psychologists have doctoral degrees in psychology, either a research-based Ph.D. or clinically-based Psy.D.
 They are not medical doctors and cannot prescribe medications.
 Rather, psychologists take a more behavioral approach to care, using various therapeutic techniques.
 They also have extensive training in psychometric assessment or testing for IQ and learning disabilities.

 Conditions Our Specialists Treat

-At Children’s National Health system there is actually a lot of overlap between the services provided by our psychiatrists and psychologists.
+At Children’s National Hospital there is actually a lot of overlap between the services provided by our psychiatrists and psychologists.
 In fact, many treatment plans involve both types of doctors.

 Our psychiatrists and psychologists treat a variety of conditions, including: